hssnx/reddautomate/README.md

 # Reddit Streak Bot

-**Description:**
   This Python script uses PRAW and Reddit's OAuth2 to upvote one new post daily from a specified list of subreddits to keep your Reddit streak alive.
 It’s designed for macOS and can run via launchd—even if your laptop was off at the scheduled time.
 A random delay is included to mimic human behavior.

 ## Setup